 Battery trays are supplied with the chassis.
-In the case of motor homes and diesel school buses, the trays are secured to the frame rail.
 The trays shipped on the rails may be relocated to other areas on the vehicle, keeping in mind the recommendations noted above.

 For other units, the tray is supplied on the radiator support.